solarorange/ansible-homelab/README.md

-# Enhanced Ansible Homelab Playbook
+# Enhanced Ansible Watchtower Playbook

-A production-ready Ansible playbook for deploying and managing a comprehensive homelab environment with monitoring, automation, security, and media services.
+A production-ready Ansible playbook for deploying and managing a comprehensive Watchtower environment with monitoring, automation, security, and media services.

 ## Table of Contents
 - [Prerequisites](#prerequisites)